lorainelab/bioviz/README.md

 $ sudo git config --global user.email "user@example.com"
 ```

-* Clone this repository into your home directory (~ec2-user) and copy it to the Web servers default `DOCUMENT_ROOT` directory.
+* Clone this repository into your home directory (~ec2-user) and copy it to the Web servers default web directory.

-On CentOS this is `/etc/www/html`.
+On CentOS this is `/etc/www`.

 ```
 $ git clone git@bitbucket.org:bbuser/bioviz.git # clone your fork
-$ sudo mv bioviz /var/www/html/. # move cloned repo to Web directories
+$ sudo mv bioviz /var/www/. # move cloned repo to Web directories
 ```

 * Configure Apache (httpd) to serve bioviz content from the cloned bioviz/htdocs directory